Patua: Present circumstances

-The Patua are found mainly in the districts of Murshidabad.
+The Patua are found mainly in the districts of Murshidabad in West Bengal.
 Some villages where there are communities of Patuas include - Karbelia, Panchthupi, Kandi, Gokarna, Amlai, Dokshinkhanda, Jhilli, etc.

 Midnapore, Bhirbhum, Bankura, 24 Parganas, Howrah, Hooghly and Purulia.
 In Bihar they are mainly found in the Magahi and Maithili speaking regions as well as in the adjoining regions of Jharkhand.
-In West Bengal they are a Bengali speaking community, with little or no knowledge of Urdu.
+In Bengal they are a Bengali speaking community, with little or no knowledge of Urdu.
 The community is strictly endogamous, and prefer cross-cousin marriages.
 The Patuas visit villages and go from house to house with their bags of scrolls.
 They narrate stories while unrolling the scrolls; in return of their services they are paid in cash or kind.

 The traditional occupation of the Patua is scroll painting, image making and other decorative work.
 They paint pictures on coarse pieces of cloth, depicting images of Hindu gods and goddesses.
 These paintings are referred to as Patas (পট).
 Like other Muslim artisan groups in India, they have seen a decline in their traditional occupation.
 The majority are now employed as daily wage labourers.

 The Patua are Sunni Muslims, but incorporate many folk beliefs.
 Those involved in idol making are generally less orthodox then other Patuas.
 Muslim rituals mark all their important ceremonies, but they paint Hindu stories in their scrolls and also observe a number of Hindu festivals.